-The rights for the manuscript reproductions are detained by Instituto
+The rights for the manuscript reproductions are reserved by Instituto

 dos Arquivos Nacionais - Torre do Tombo.

 I wonder whether or not we can go much further in similar scholarly digital editions.
-In terms of linguistic ecology, i.e., the protection of linguistic diversity in the world, does the DH have a role to play in the process of refraining from an integral translation of contents into a lingua franca, even if the process gets extremely simple?
+In terms of linguistic ecology, i.e., the protection of linguistic diversity in the world, does the DH have a role to play in the process of preventing the propagation of the translation of contents into a lingua franca, even if the process gets extremely simple?